 Now another knock on my door.
 “Mother is out, she has gone to a wedding my host whispered, would you like to come out and eat eggs?
 Well I was hungry.

 We sneaked out late, (not down a drainpipe) and drove down to the street, looking for a dodgy street food vendor who it was rumoured could turn out a great omelette.
 There he was with his hot pan and stacks of eggs, throwing in onions tomatoes and chilli, had this guy no shame?
 We stood in the shadows as we devoured hard-boiled eggs followed by omelettes disguised and wrapped up in paper plates.
 Boy those eggs tasted good.
 I just hope they are not addictive and we don’t get caught.

 Why do things always taste better when you are restricted in having them.
 You know what I mean, chocolate cake comes to mind.
-In fact, I do not really drink, but because it is not allowed I have found myself thinking about how wonderful the odd glass of vino would be.
+In fact, I do not really drink, but because it was not allowed I found myself thinking about how wonderful the odd glass of vino would be.

 It is the same when we go on a diet and restrict ourselves, saying a big NO to some foods.
 Why should the biscuit or forbidden piece of cake taste so amazing.
 I think I may ban apples from my diet to see if they taste better.

 Recently I started a keto diet.
 Because I have restricted myself to low carbs and because I eat very little meat, I seem to be eating eggs.
 In fact I am getting sick of eggs.
 None of them taste like the eggs I ate that night in Jaipur from a dodgy street vendor on a dimly lit street corner.